antublue/test-engine/README.md

 ## Goals

-To allow parameterized testing at the test class level, targeting integration testing
+To allow parameterized testing at the test class level, targeting integration testing.

 ## Non-Goals